Fred Moosally: Investigation, deployment, and disciplinary action

 Milligan was placed in charge of the investigation into the explosion by Vice Admiral Joseph S. Donnell, commander of Surface Forces Atlantic.
 As part of his investigation, Milligan interviewed Moosally on May 1 and May 10, 1989.
 In his testimony to Milligan, Moosally criticized Iowa's crew, stating that the Navy had sent him enlisted men of "inferior quality" and that many of Iowa's sailors were "dopers, marginal performers, constant UAs [unauthorized absences]".
 Moosally added that if he had kicked out every sailor in his crew who was a troublemaker, had legal difficulties, or was incapable of doing his job, "I don't think I'd have many guys left."

 According to Thompson, Iowa's Turret Two was trained forward after the explosion to its stowed position and superficial repairs were conducted.
 All the related repair pieces were stored inside the turret and the turret was sealed shut.
 The turret was never put back into operation.

 In June 1989, Iowa, under Moosally's command, departed for a training cruise and operational deployment to Europe and the Mediterranean.
-On August 2, Iowa, in a shipyard at Marseilles, was ordered to join a force of US warships off the coast of Lebanon in response to threats by Shiite Muslim kidnappers to kill American hostages and threats to the US embassy by Maronite Christian demonstrators loyal to Michel Aoun.
+On August 2, Iowa, in a shipyard at Marseille, was ordered to join a force of US warships off the coast of Lebanon in response to threats by Shiite Muslim kidnappers to kill American hostages and threats to the US embassy by Maronite Christian demonstrators loyal to Michel Aoun.
 The ship remained off Lebanon until the crisis cooled a little over a week later, then departed for Italy.

 Milligan's investigation, completed in July, concluded that the explosion was caused intentionally by a Turret Two crewman named Clayton Hartwig who Milligan believed was suicidal and homicidal.
 Milligan also found that, under Moosally, Iowa was operating with severe training and safety deficiencies.
 The finding that the explosion was intentionally caused by Hartwig was heavily criticized by the victims' families, the media, and members of Congress.
 Most of Iowa's crewmen also did not believe that Hartwig was responsible for the explosion.